tyleryouk/00os-origin/1000xbrain/system/cycle-manager/knowledge/1000xplans-usage.md

 ### Tyler's Role (Input Provider)

 Tyler interacts with `1000xplans` by:
-* Providing input through the USER REQUEST SECTION in `notes.md`
+* Providing input through the USER REQUEST SECTION in `user_request.md`
-* Adding notes in the Tyler Youk section of `notes.md`
+* Adding personal notes in the `notes.md` file
 * Referencing the `commands-index.md` for available commands

 ### 1000xdev's Role (Reader)

 1000xdev interacts with `1000xplans` by:
-* Reading input from the USER REQUEST SECTION and Tyler Youk section
+* Reading input from the USER REQUEST SECTION in `user_request.md`
-* Updating the USER REQUEST SECTION template (only exception to read-only approach)
+* Updating the USER REQUEST SECTION template in `user_request.md`
 * Maintaining the `commands-index.md` file
+* NOT writing to or reading from `notes.md` (exclusively for Tyler's use)
-* NOT writing to any other parts of `notes.md` or creating additional files
+* NOT creating additional files

 ## Integration with operational_feedback

 The optimization establishes a clear workflow:

-1. Tyler provides input in `1000xplans/system/notes.md`
+1. Tyler provides input in `1000xplans/system/user_request.md`
 2. 1000xdev reads this input during requirement analysis
 3. 1000xdev creates a structured `change_request.md` in the appropriate `operational_feedback` directory
 4. Implementation tracking, plans, logs, and verification occur in `operational_feedback`